noiz23/programer2/OCPStudyGuide/README.md

 ---------- Purpose of an Interface
     - Class: can implemnts n interfaces.
 Can extends only 1 class.
     - Interfaces: Can extends n interfaces.
 Can't implements interfaces or classess.
     - Interfaces may extend other interfaces, although they may not extend a class and vice versa.
 Interfaces may also contain public static final constant values, public static methods, and public default methods.
 All members of an interface are public.

 ---------- Introducing Functional Programming
     - Java defines a functional interface as an                     interface that contains a single abstract   method.
-    - Remember that the parentheses are optional only when there is one parameter and it doesn’t have a type declared.
+    - Remember that the parentheses are optional in a lambda expresion only when there is one parameter and it doesn’t have a type declared.
     - The data types for the input parameters of a lambda expression are optional.
 When one parameter has a data type listed, though, all parameters must provide a data type.
     - A Java object may be accessed using a reference with the same type as the object, a reference that is a superclass of the object, or